What is media consultation with SpeedPro?

 - Project Consultation

-For large format print projects, pre-press generally involves a couple steps.
-During the pre-flighting step, SpeedPro’s team of printing specialists work to sync up colors between your design and our in-house color management system, check for the right format and resolution, and include all of the right fonts and printing effects.
+For large format print projects, pre-press generally involves a couple of steps.
+During the pre-flighting step, SpeedPro’s team of printing specialists work to sync up colors between your design and our in-house color management system, check for the right format, resolution and include all of the right fonts and printing effects.
 In the next phase, we create a proof of your product that will be your initial sample of what your final product can look like.

 Overall project consultation is perhaps the biggest phase.
 A printing project consultation with SpeedPro generally has three steps: